ReillyBova/poisson/README.md

 ### Installing

-First, install the prerequisites using your favorite method (`homebrew` is recommended for Mac OSX).
-Then, download this repository, and run the Makefile using`$ make`.
+First, install the prerequisites using your favorite method ([homebrew](https://brew.sh/) is recommended for Mac OSX).
+Then, download this repository, and run the Makefile using `$ make`.
 The C++ program should compile into `poisson_clone` without errors.

 ### Running the Program

-Once `poisson_clone` has been compiled, run it in the command line using the following arguments
+Once `poisson_clone` has been compiled, run it in the command line using the following arguments:

 ```
 $ ./poisson_clone src.png mask.png dest.png out.png xOffset yOffset [-FLAG [extraArgs]]